DailyL/small-scale-autonomous-cars/README.md

-For research requiring simulators, we summarized the simulator used for each platform in the following table.
+For research requiring **simulators**, we summarized the simulator used for each platform in the following table.

 | **Platforms**      | **Software Programming** | **Simulation Platform** | **User Manual** |
 |--------------------|-------------------------|------------------------|-----------------|